Chrisxuan/learngit/readme.txt

-Git is a version control system.
+qqqqqqqfafadsfa:eGit is a version control system.
 Git is free software.
 adsfadsf ds fdsa fdas